MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/backup.md

 1. In the **Settings** workspace, on the **Home**, in the **Backup** group, select **Backup**.

 2. In the **Virtual Machine Manager Backup** dialog, specify the location for the backup file.
-Select a folder that is not a root directory and that SQL Server can access.
+Select a folder that is not a root directory, and that SQL Server can access.

     You can check the status of the backup in the Jobs workspace.